yashasvisinghal03/Drag-and-Drop/README.md

 This front-end code sets up a basic web page with a text editor, image uploader, and a preview section.
 It updates the preview as the user types and uploads an image.
 The "Publish Blog" button is a placeholder for sending the content to the server.

-For the back-end, you would need to set up a server using Node.js and Express.js to handle the blog creation and storage.
+For the back-end, we would need to set up a server using Node.js and Express.js to handle the blog creation and storage.
 The back-end code will depend on your specific requirements, such as database integration, user authentication, and more.

-This is a basic example to get you started.
-To create a full-featured blog creation page, you will need to expand and customize both the front-end and back-end code to meet your specific needs.